 What is Razor?

-Razor was discovered by dnwls0719, it is a part of Garrantydecrypt ransomware family.
-Like many other programs of this type, Razor is designed to encrypt files (make them unusable/inaccessible), change their filenames, create a ransom note and change victim's desktop wallpaper.
-Razor renames files by appending the ".razor" extension to their filenames.
+Razor renames files by appending the ".razor" extension to filenames.
 For example, it renames "1.jpg" to "1.jpg.razor", and so on.
-It creates a ransom note which is a text file named "#RECOVERY#.txt", this file contains instructions on how to contact Razor's developers (cyber criminals) and other details.
+It also creates a ransom message within a text file named "#RECOVERY#.txt".
+This file contains instructions about how to contact Razor's developers (cyber criminals) and other details.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Other examples or ransomware include Bhacks, DRV and Bboo.
 Malware of this type usually encrypts data and provides victims with instructions about how to pay the ransom (purchase a decryption tool and/or key).
 Variables include size of ransom and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to encrypt data.

 Victims cannot decrypt their files without tools held only by the developers of the ransomware, unless the ransomware has flaws/bugs (or other vulnerabilities).
 In most cases, the only way to avoid data and monetary loss is to restore files from a backup.
 Therefore, maintain backups on remote servers and/or unplugged storage devices.

 How did ransomware infect my computer?

 Spam email campaigns, software 'cracking' tools, Trojans, untrusted software download channels and unofficial and third party software updaters are the most commonly used ways to proliferate malicious programs, including ransomware.